Borod: Transport

-Borod is favourably linked to the long-distance road network by Bundesstraße 8.
+Borod is served by the local bus lines 408 and 413 and also favourably linked to the long-distance road network by Bundesstraße 8.
 The Bundesstraße joins the municipality with the middle centres of Hachenburg (10 km) and Altenkirchen (6 km).
 To reach the Autobahn interchanges at Mogendorf (25 km) and Dierdorf (28 km), drivers take Bundesstraßen 8 and 413.
 Bundesstraße 8 also affords direct access to the Autobahn interchange at Hennef on the A 560 (AS 60) (50 km).
+Borod is located on Westerwaldsteig, a long distance walking- and cycling path from Herborn via Rennerod, Westerburg, Bad Marienberg and Hachenburg to Bad Hönningen.

 Public institutions

 Public institutions are concentrated around the former school whose tower can be seen far afield.
 Right near this stand the primary school and the municipality house, in which is also found the fire brigade's equipment house.
 A bus loop with a waiting building rounds out the municipality institutions in the middle of the municipality.
 A qualified village renewal concept guarantees positive development in both the public and private sectors.